TeachBooks/mirror_teachbook_manual/book/installation-and-setup/choose_platforms.md

 - On GitHub you can start right away with a git environment and online book using our [template](../external/template/README.md).
 On GitLab you can set up your own git environment, but you need to be given access by [TeachBooks](mailto:teachbooks@tudelft.nl) or [TU Delft OIT](mailto:Interactive-textbooks@tudelft.nl) to view your build book online.
 - On GitHub we developed a [automatic process which builds the book and publishes it online](../external/deploy-book-workflow/README.md) in a very flexible way (publication of multiple version of the book, insights in book building errors, parallel so fast build, custom urls in subdirectories).
 On GitLab both we and other people at TU Delft have a more simplistic workflow which can be used when you're set up on those Git environments and webservers.
 - Because we’re in control on the server connected to GitLab, we can set up SSO login for visitors of the website.
 This is not an option for GitHub because we don’t own the server.
-- The TU Delft GitLab requires SSO login for editing the book.
+- Both GitLab and GitHub allow for extensive options for visibility of the source code.
+If you're using GitHub pages, you need a free organization linked to a free eduational account.
+The TU Delft GitLab requires SSO login for editing the book.
 Although this is useful for TU Delft employees, it limits the collaboration with people outside of TU Delft.
 - GitHub has a nice integration with the [GitHub Desktop application](git-setup_local.md).
 For GitLab it works as well, but has less functionality.
 - [Utteranc.es](../basic-features/utterances.md) requires a GitHub repository to host the discussions.
 If you're using a GitLab repository, you need a separate GitHub repository and the discussions and book content is not at the same place.